|Oracle Networks for distributed computers

 - 1990s: Networked networks of databases

-on one machine could run against a database, called a server on another machine.
+, on one machine could run against a database, called a server

 Between 1987 and 1988, vendors like Oracle Corporation first moved the client function and then the database server down to microcomputers and Local Area Networks (LANs).